Qarj/WebImblaze-Selenium/README.md

 and place it in `C:\selenium`

 #### Run the Selenium WebDriver example
-1. Open a command prompt as an administrator and issue the following command:
+1. Open a command prompt as an administrator, change directory to where webinject.pl is located, then issue the following command:

     ```
-    perl webinject.pl examples\selenium.xml --driver chromedriver --binary C:\selenium\chromedriver.exe
+    perl webinject.pl examples\selenium.xml --driver chromedriver --chromedriver-binary C:\selenium\chromedriver.exe
     ```

     You should see Chrome open along with a process chromedriver.exe in the taskbar.